MattCJones/optionset/README.rst

 Installation
 ------------

-The easiest way to install Optionset is the Python package manager :code:`pip`:
+The easiest way to install Optionset is with the Python package manager :code:`pip`:

 .. code-block:: bash